Joint Diffusion for Universal Hand-Object Grasp Generation: Experiments

 \subsection{Setups}

-\textbf{Datasets.} The hand-object interaction (HOI) datasets usually face limitations of the diversity of object shapes.
-We combine the data from multiple resources to train the model.
-GRAB~\cite{taheri2020grab} contains human full-body poses together with 3D objects.
+\textbf{Datasets.} We combine the data from multiple resources to train the model.
+GRAB~\citep{taheri2020grab} contains human full-body poses together with 3D objects.
 We extract the hands from the full-body annotations.
-For OakInk-Shape~\cite{yang2022oakink}, we use the official training split for training.
-We also use the contact-adapted synthetic grasp on the OakInk-Shape set for training.
+For OakInk~\citep{yang2022oakink}, we use the official training split for training.
+We also use the contact-adapted synthetic grasp from the OakInk-Shape dataset for training.
 Besides the hand-object interaction data, we also leverage the rich resources of 3D object data to help train the object part in our model.
-The object data is also used to train the LION code prior distribution as the original distribution (pre-trained from ShapeNet~\cite{chang2015shapenet}) can produce object shapes that are not proper for single-hand grasp, for example, sofa, chair, and bookcase.
-We combine the objects from GRAB, OakInk (both the objects from OakInk-Image with grasp annotation and the objects from OakInk-shape without grasps), Affordpose~\cite{ye2023affordance} and DexGraspNet~\cite{wang2023dexgraspnet} as the object data resource.
-We also leverage the DeepSDF~\cite{park2019deepsdf} as trained in Ink-base~\cite{yang2022oakink} to provide synthetic object data and include them in OakInk-Shape.
-To evaluate the generation quality on unseen objects, we leave the ARCTIC~\cite{fan2023arctic} dataset away from training and only used for evaluation purposes.
-Please refer to the supplemental for the statistics of each dataset.
+The object data is also used to fine-tune the LION prior distribution.
+Fine-tuning prevents improper object shapes from the original distribution (pre-trained from ShapeNet~\citep{chang2015shapenet}) such as sofas, chairs, and bookcases.
+We combine the objects from GRAB, OakInk (both the objects from OakInk-Image with grasp annotation and the objects from OakInk-shape without grasps), Affordpose~\citep{ye2023affordance} and DexGraspNet~\citep{wang2023dexgraspnet} as the object data resource.
+We also leverage the DeepSDF~\citep{park2019deepsdf} as trained in Ink-base~\citep{yang2022oakink} to provide synthetic object data and include them in OakInk-Shape.

 \textbf{Data Pre-Processing.} We follow the convention in OakInk-Shape to transform the hands into the object-centric frame.
-For data from GRAB~\cite{taheri2020grab}, we extract the MANO parameters from its original SMPL-X~\cite{SMPL-X:2019} annotations.
+For data from GRAB~\citep{taheri2020grab}, we extract the MANO parameters from its original SMPL-X~\citep{SMPL-X:2019} annotations.
 Then, we filter out the frames where the right-hand mesh has no contact with the object in training.
-For the object representation, we randomly sample 2048 points from mesh vertices to represent each object.
+For the object representation, we randomly sample 2048 points from mesh vertices to represent each object every time we draw the object in both training and inference to avoid overfitting a fixed set of point clouds.
 For the objects in the OakInk-Shape dataset, we sample the point clouds from the object mesh surfaces uniformly instead of sampling from the vertices because the annotated mesh vertices are too sparse on smooth surfaces.